 Home must be owner-occupied and titled in the owner’s name.
 Homeowners must be current on mortgage payments and property taxes, and the home must be insured or able to be insured after the work is complete.
 Unfortunately, we are not able to work on mobile homes, or homes under contract for deed or rent to own.

 The home must be located in Greene County, Missouri.

 Homeowners seeking a 0%-interest loan must demonstrate their ability to repay the loan through satisfactory credit and a stable income.

 Willingness to Partner

 When selected, you become a partner with Habitat for Humanity.
-Homeowners participate in the repair of their home by completing up to 20 hours of sweat equity, depending on the size of the project.
+Homeowners participate in the repair of their home by completing up to 12 hours of sweat equity, depending on the size and type of the project.
 We ask that homeowners work alongside our volunteers if they are physically able.
 If not, participants will have other sweat equity options.

 Apply for Habitat’s home preservation and repair programs:

-To apply please download the instructions and application below.
+To apply please download the information and application below.
 For questions, please contact Nancy Williams, Partner Services Director, at 417-829-4001 x 105.